-Regular radishes have hot, spicy roots that are eaten raw.
-Can be used in salads, as a appetizer, pickled, as a garnish, etc. The leaves can be a potherb.
-The tender pods are edible.
-Seeds are an oil seed, and can be sprouted.
-Dehydrated seed sprouts have been used as a salt substitute.
+"Regular" radishes have hot, spicy roots that are eaten raw.
+Can be used in salads, as a appetizer, pickled, as a garnish, etc. The leaves are often a potherb.
+Very edible tender pods.
+Seeds are an oil seed.
+Seeds can be sprouted.
+Dried seed sprouts apparently make a good salt substitute.

 Radishes are a hardy, quick-growing crop that can be ready in as early as 3 weeks.
 They prefer cool, moist, loose and fertile soil, but essentially these are root crops and need loose soil to grow.
 They need the soil to be constantly moist - they do not like drought conditions.
 They are moderate feeders, so they also need some fertilization.